 This guest post was written by David Gray, an acid reflux and GERD expert–and daily coffee lover–who writes over at WipeoutReflux.com.
-In this article, you’ll see how David resolved his coffee-related heartburn without quitting coffee.
+In this article, you’ll see how how to drink coffee without getting acid reflux or heartburn and without quitting coffee.

-As a long-time lover of coffee, it was hard devastating for me to hear that once I developed acid reflux, that I must stop drinking coffee completely.
+As a long-time lover of coffee, it was hard, if not devastating, for me to hear that once I developed acid reflux symptoms and coffee heartburn symptoms, that I must stop drinking coffee completely.

 It was a like a morning death sentence.